ZONING BYLAW COMPREHENSIVE RE-WRITE PROJECT

 I am curious if an occupancy bylaw is being considered.
 My neighborhood is considered low density, but we have a rental unit next door with upwards of 20 people residing within it.
 Issues have arisen regarding parking, snow removal obstructions, unsightly premises, and loud partying.
 Having spoken to the owner of the unit they claim to have no authority to reduce the amount of people residing in the unit because of the lack of an occupancy bylaw.
 Will this be addressed with the bylaw rewrite?

-AJ asked about 1 year ago
+AJ asked over 1 year ago

 Great question!